mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/compute/edges2cats.png">
 <span style="font-size: 12px"><i>Screenshot from Christopher Hesse's amazing [Image-to-Image Demo](https://affinelayer.com/pixsrv/)</i></span>

-But what sort of services are out there?
-How can we use them?
+But what sort of services are out there, and how can we use them?
 In the final post in [our AWS series]({{  site.baseurl  }}/AWS-Intro), we'll cover several **Amazon Web Services** that let us leverage cloud servers in different ways to run calculations.
-We'll start with the fundamental cloud building block, EC2, before moving on to serverless computing with Lambda.
+We'll start with the fundamental cloud building block, EC2, before moving on to server-less computing with Lambda.

 ## Table of contents